SpaceX successfully launched and docked the new SpaceX Dragon 2 capsule and what better way to celebrate with a 3D Printed miniature?

 Different from other models I’m releasing two major versions of the SpaceX Dragon 2 capsule.
-One is a paid “HD model” download and the other is a free model that contains less details, but still looks awesome!
+One is a paid “HD model” download and the other is a (future free low-res model) that contains less details, but still looks awesome!

 The reason for the HD model is that I’m now running a personal business and have to pay the bills somehow.

 I chose the HD / Free concept as a way to please both those who really enjoy what I do, and the one’s who contribute in other ways and want to be able to print it too.

 If you believe in me and my YouTube channel, 3D models and projects you can become a $4 Patreon here and you’ll get this HD file and all future updates and test-releases of upcoming projects while supporting me!

 3D Printing SpaceX Dragon 2 capsule

 Designing is just one side of the story here.
 The real deal is the 3D Printing!

 I’ve designed it to be printed on most 3D printers by limiting it’s size.
 However, for many users you might still need to scale it down to around 80-90% to fit on a 130×130-150×150 sizes.